 When you think about game design, the first thing that comes to mind is most likely programming and computer modeling.
 While these aspects of the game design process are inarguably essential, so is documentation.
 Game design documentation is as essential to the process as any other part.
 So, no matter what kind of gaming project you are working on, whether it be mobile, indie, or Triple-A, having a trained documentation writer to create a design document can help streamline the process.

-What is a Game Design Document?
+What is a game design document?

 But before you create your game design document, you first must be able to understand the previously mentioned aspects of what to include in a game design document.
 By doing this, you establish a framework you can look back at.
 So, in essence, the game design document acts as a North Star for your team.

-What to Include in a Game Design Document
+What to include in a game design document?

 This aspect of a design document is relatively self-explanatory.
 However, what you should keep in mind when creating the story is what not to include.
 You should describe the basic plot points, themes, setting, and characters involved.
 What you do not need to include are aspects such as dialogue, any specific story missions, or level design.

-- Mechanics: These describe how the game will function.
+These describe how the game will function.
 First, you would define the genre of the game you are designing.
 Once you decide if your game is a shooter or platformer, you will be able to add specific mechanics to help differentiate your game in the marketplace.
 If you are making a platformer video game your mechanics would describe how your character can move and what they can do.
-Mechanics also define how your character interacts with the world, such as what character they can interact with, how much of the world they can explore, and what enemies or obstacles there are for the player.
+Mechanics also define how your character interacts with the world such as what character they can interact with, how much of the world they can explore, and what enemies or obstacles there are for the player.
 Having well-thought-out game mechanics can help ensure that your game is enjoyable.

-- Art Style: This is the look of the game.
+This is the look of the game.
 While this aspect of your document is focused more on concept art to determine the look and feel of the game, once you start having a picture of what your game will look like, you can also revise other aspects of your game design document.

-- Goal: This refers to the goal of the player and of the game.
+This refers to the goal of the player and of the game.
 To be more specific, for a game such as Pong, the goal of both players is to essentially score more points by hitting the ball into the other player’s paddle.
-Similar to the other aspects of a design document, the goal relates to the story and mechanics of a game as well.
+Similarly, the goal relates to the story and mechanics of a game as well.
 The capabilities of the player, defined by the mechanics, are to achieve whatever goal you as the developer set out for the player.

 The mechanics of a design document for this game would look similar to the story section.
 This is because the core mechanics are often the same, but with new additions in each new one.
 The appeal of a 3D version of this game is the freedom of movement.
 So when planning out the mechanics, the document will encompass the numerous different movement options he has.
 But, another core aspect of this game is different new power-ups and game mechanics for each new entry into the franchise.
 This is an area where the document could potentially have too much information.

 Lastly, the goal of each game is to reach the final world, defeat the Villain, and rescue Character Y. This relatively simple goal means that it is essentially described as the game design document progresses.
-This plot point is laid out in the story, while later in the mechanics section, the developers define what Character X will be able to do against the Villain.
+This plot point is laid out in the story, while later in the mechanic’s section, the developers define what Character X will be able to do against the Villain.
 In the first game, he simply has to evade the Villain’s attacks and get past him.
 In the newer ones, this encounter becomes more elaborate, so the developers must define whatever gameplay mechanics Character X might have at the end.

-Having equal focus over the story, look, and mechanics will result in a more cohesive product.
+Having equal focus on the story, look, and mechanics will result in a more cohesive product.
 How you present your story, art style, and mechanics determine the audience of your game, as once you have a clearer picture of what your game will be like, you can determine who this appeals to.
 A better quality game would result in better sales.

 Game Design Documentation and Technical Writers

-EDC’s technical writers are trained to be as clear as possible and communicate what the essential ideas are in a concise manner.
+EDC’s technical writers are trained to be as clear as possible and communicate the essential ideas in a concise manner.
 By bringing one of EDC’s technical writers on board, you can expect them to work with you throughout the entire development time of your game.
 And a technical writer would also take a burden off your shoulders.
 Writing a game design document takes time and effort.
 So, with a technical writer handling the job of writing a design document, you can put more time into planning out and perfecting your vision.

 How EDC Can Help

-Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
-At Essential Data Corporation, the quality of our work is guaranteed.
+You may need a team of consultants to produce a complete line of documentation.
+Perhaps you may only need a single technical writer for a brief project.
+Either way, Essential Data’s Engagement Manager will lead the project from start to finish.
+At Essential Data Corporation, we guarantee the quality of our work.
 Contact us today to get started.
 (800) 221-0093 or email@example.com

 Written by Stanley Chu